Pratt residents are used to the 672 prefix in telephone numbers but now Channel 672 is coming to Cable TV from Pratt Community College.

 The channel can't have advertising so it has to rely on sponsorships for operations.

 Response has been positive for sponsorships to handle operation costs.
 "We feel all the costs will be covered," Wojciechowski said.

 The college has been in communication with the city about the project and City Manager Dave Howard has been very supportive of the project.

 The channel will be limited to the Cox Communication cable coverage area and will not be available to rural areas.

 In other action the Board approved a revision of an administrative policy for processing students complaints.

-Page 2 of 2 - The policy revises a former policy that defines a formal student complaint, details the process of reporting, tracking and resolving the complaint.
+The policy revises a former policy that defines a formal student complaint, details the process of reporting, tracking and resolving the complaint.
 It also details the retention of records for a student complaint.